ntop/ntopng/doc/src/api/rest/api_v1.rst

 Authentication
 --------------

-The HTTP authentication should be used, for example with `curl` it is possible to specify username and password with :code:`-u <user>:<password>`
+The HTTP/HTTPS authentication should be used, for example with `curl` it is possible to specify username and password with :code:`-u <user>:<password>`

+Using HTTPS is recommended for security.
+See  `this post <https://www.ntop.org/ntopng/best-practices-to-secure-ntopng/>`_ to enable HTTPS.

 Request Format
 --------------